Average analytic ranks of elliptic curves over number fields: Average analytic ranks

 \begin{reptheorem}[\ref{thm:AvgRank}] Let $K$ be a number field of degree $d$.
 Assume that all elliptic curves over $K$ are modular and that their $L$-functions satisfy the Riemann-Hypothesis.
-Then the average analytic rank of elliptic curves over $K$ is bounded above by $3d+1/2$. \end{reptheorem}
+Then the average analytic rank of isomorphism classes of elliptic curves over $K$, when ordered by naive height, is bounded above by $(9d+1)/2$. \end{reptheorem}

-\begin{proof} By Lemma \ref{lem:S1} and the observation that $\hat{\phi}$ is supported on the interval $[-\nu,\nu]$, we have that
+\begin{proof} By Lemma \ref{lem:S1} and the observation that $\widehat{\phi}$ is supported on the interval $[-\nu,\nu]$, we have that